-Weight benches are the ideal accompaniment to any training program that is focused on increasing strength and are a great way to optimise your workouts.
-There are a variety of types from adjustable to flat, which can be tailored to your specific needs and exercise goals.
+Weight benches are an ideal tool that can be used in any training program that is focused on increasing strength and are a great way to optimise your workouts.
+There are a variety of types such as flat benches, folding benches, and Olympic benches, which can be tailored to your specific needs and exercise goals.

 What are the benefits of weight benches?